-If you will be completing the Written Project, please answer the following 5 questions [if you will be completing fieldwork, you can ignore/remove the following 5 questions]:
+If you will be completing the Written Project, please answer the following 5 questions [if you will be

-- 1. What is your selected topic? - 2.
+- completing fieldwork, you can ignore/remove the following 5 questions [1] you will be completing fieldwork, you can ignore/remove the following 5 questions]: - 1.
+What is your selected topic? - 2.
 Why is this topic important in today's society? - 3.
 What kind of paper do you plan on writing?
 Although most students will complete a research paper, alternative paper formats that are based on academic research will be considered (although they must also be approved by the director and your faculty mentor). - 4.
 Who has agreed to be your faculty mentor (provide name and e-mail address)? - 5.
 Additional information you would like to share: